ArthurHoefer/KiaConnectApi-PHP/README.md

 The Kia API library is a PHP library that allows you to interact with the Kia API, enabling you to retrieve vehicle location and send commands such as locking/unlocking doors and starting climate control.
 This PHP library is specifically designed for use in the United States, providing seamless integration with Kia vehicles in this region.

+This is a side project I created because I needed to interact with Kia Connect in php and all the kia api librarys that already exist are for different languages.

+Whenever I think of new stuff to add or I find bugs i'll update the project.
 ## Requirements

 To use the Kia API library, ensure that your system meets the following requirements: